Company logo | Codica

 Armed with the research results, the designer creates the first sketches of the mobile-first design.
 These are wireframes presenting the layout of the future solution.
 It is like a draft map for a building, planning the placement of components.

 Such software can show several options for the same element, like options for placing a button.
 So, the designer can select the best path per the project aim and design practices.
-Check the image below presenting a wireframe for a mobile app.

 Mobile-first design wireframes

-People engaged in UI/UX design services and development process benefit from wireframes in several ways.
-The client and project manager can check wireframes’ compliance with requirements.
-On the other side, developers get a preliminary view of how the elements are arranged.
+On the other hand, developers get a preliminary view of how the elements are arranged.
 So they will get a clear picture of product development and give recommendations if necessary.

 Read also: 15 Typical Web Design Mistakes Startups Make